Preeclampsia - self-care

 Treatment decisions are made based on the gestational age of the pregnancy and the severity of the preeclampsia.

 If you are past 37 weeks and have been diagnosed with preeclampsia, your health care provider will likely advise you to deliver early.
 This may involve receiving medicines to start (induce) labor or delivering the baby by cesarean delivery (C-section).

-- How quickly you should be delivered depends on how high your blood pressure is, signs of liver or kidney problems, and the condition of the baby.
+- How quickly you should deliver depends on how high your blood pressure is, any signs of liver or kidney problems, and the condition of the baby.

 - If your preeclampsia is severe, you may need to stay in the hospital to be monitored closely.
-If the preeclampsia remains severe, you may need to be delivered.
+If the preeclampsia remains severe, the baby may need to be delivered.

 - If your preeclampsia is mild, you may be able to stay at home on bed rest.
 You will need to have frequent checkups and tests.
 The severity of preeclampsia may change quickly, so you'll need very careful follow-up.

 Complete bed rest is no longer recommended.
 Your provider will recommend an activity level for you.